ZDOSt/Game-Master/README.md

 3. It is certainly NOT perfect.
 LLMs are dumb things...
 IF the LLM makes a mistake, correct it right away.
 If you allow one mistake, LLM will keep doing it.

 CREDITS:
-Marinara: For her preset.
-I use her layout as a base, though I believe none of her original prompts remain.
+Marinara: For her preset which I used for a long time until I decided to work on this.
+I use her layout as a base.
 Celia: The name generation prompt in her preset was the inspiration for the one I am using here, which I modified and expanded to be much more reliable.
 Kazuma: Inspiration for the CoT.
 While the current CoT is entirely my own work, I wouldn't have thought of it if I didn't see it there first.
 Future-Investment303 on Reddit: A post that they put up for random event generation was the inspiration for my own (albeit mine is... again, modified.
 A lot)
 Did I forget anyone?
 Let me know :)

-Everything else (mechanics, NPC disposition, etc) is my own work.

 Here's hoping that all the weeks I spent on this gives you a fun roleplay :)